Therapist in Muizenberg

 The decision to start psychotherapy is often a difficult one.
 In a private, contained space we meet and commit ourselves to the work.
 Together we undertake a journey of self-discovery, and we pay attention to patterns that may be interfering with the natural unfolding of the personality.
 Within our psychological makeup there exists a natural process of inner growth.
 It is the natural tendency of the personality to want to develop towards greater fulfilment.

 In his life’s work, the Swiss psychiatrist, dr. CG Jung, showed that we develop symptoms when we get stuck in old patterns.
 These old habitual ways make us too one-sided in our views of ourselves and the world we live in.
 This in turn prevents us from getting through the difficult times.

-If we know and understand ourselves better, we become stronger and we are better able to find our own way through the white water times.
+If we know and understand ourselves better, we are able to make better choices and take decisions that may bring necessary change to our everyday lives.
 Nobody knows the solutions to another person’s troubles; another can only assist one on one’s own path.

 A crisis, an opportunity

 In our work, we take note of dreams and their messages, when they appear, for they assist us in understanding ourselves.
 This serves to strengthen our relationship to our inner life and the process of inner growth.
 Few people realize that a time of crisis is an opportunity for inner growth – it makes one stronger.
 In addition, inner growth enables one to acquire a more objective perspective on life’s difficulties so as to make better, more balanced choices.

 The tree represents the manifestation of the life-force, of our ability to grow into greater maturity; when faced with an impossible life situation, one should not try to force anything, but ‘stay in one place and grow deep roots, like a tree.’From Jung’s Dream Seminars, 1929